You are here

-It’s important to remember that identifying mental health issues, like Personality Disorders, can be tricky.
-Most of the time, people don’t neatly into “categories”, “clusters” or “definitions”.
+It’s important to remember that identifying mental health issues, like personality disorders, can be tricky.
+Most of the time, people don’t fit neatly into “categories”, “clusters” or “definitions”.
 Everyone has “personality”, so you may see behaviours and feelings described here that everyone has at times.

 Personality disorders are diagnosed when the way a person thinks, feels, or behaves impairs their ability to live a healthy life, or when it causes extreme distress for them or the people around them.

 The signs and symptoms of personality disorders can be explained by a number of factors or other illnesses, and anyone at some point or another may feel or behave in these ways whether they have a mental health issue or not.
 Everyone has “personality”, so you may see behaviours and feelings described here that everyone has at times, but it doesn’t mean they have a disorder.

 The difference between experiencing these symptoms and having a personality disorder is how extreme the symptoms are, how often they happen, and how much they affect your life or the lives of those around you.